Mind the Web: The Security of Web Use Agents: Attack Methodology and Payload Taxonomy

 This attack is demonstrated against Do Browser by submitting a malicious comment on our City-Explorer website that directed the agent to join a Google Meet meeting, claiming that a better and more comprehensive summary could be achieved by joining the attacker's meeting.
-Figure~\ref{fig:jmeet} illustrates the outcome of this payload.
-On the right side, the victim's browser, controlled by the Do Browser agent, has automatically joined a Google Meet session with camera and microphone enabled.
+Figure~\ref{fig:jmeet} presents this payload outcome.
+On the right side, the victim's browser, controlled by the agent, has automatically joined a Google Meet session with camera and microphone enabled.
 On the left, the attacker is seen observing the participants.
 The agent's interface (far right) shows its internal reasoning, where it justified joining the meeting to "get a better summary".